fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 #### Using NuGet as part of a build

 F# project files (.fsproj) can be configure to automatically get NuGet packages during a build.
-The project file should have a line like this (if necessary, adjusted to locate a copy of NuGet.targets).
+The project file should have a line like this (adjust the '...' to reference a copy of NuGet.targets checked into your project).

     <Import Project="...\NuGet.targets" Condition="Exists('...\NuGet.targets')" />